Infant body found in submerged car in flooded West Virginia

 The body of an infant was found in a submerged car Friday in southern West Virginia after floodwaters swept through the state, authorities said.

 The flooding came amid a string of thunderstorms that inundated the South and dumped nearly 3 inches (8 centimeters) of rain in parts of West Virginia.
-Thunderstorms were possible Friday from the Florida Panhandle to the North Carolina coast, said National Weather Service forecaster Bob Oravec.
+Thunderstorms were possible Friday from the Florida Panhandle to the North Carolina coast, National Weather Service forecaster Bob Oravec said.

-Investigators determined the woman had misjudged the water’s depth and drove into the road until she realized it was too deep.
-She then attempted to remove the baby from the vehicle but the vehicle was swept away.
+Investigators determined the woman misjudged the water’s depth and drove into the road until she realized it was too deep.
+She then attempted to remove the baby but the vehicle was swept away.

 The area in which the vehicle was recovered had water as deep as 18 feet (5.5 meters).
-Visibility in the water was near zero due to muddy conditions, hampering authorities in their search, the statement said.
-The incident remains under investigation.
+Visibility in the water was near zero due to muddy conditions, hampering the search.
+The incident remains under investigation, the statement said.

 West Virginia, where towns located along narrow river valleys dot the landscape, is no stranger to devastating floods.
 In June 2016, 23 people were killed in flooding statewide.